What is dry brushing?

 How to dry brush your face like an expert

-“I prefer brushes with rounded heads for creating a circular skin-flicking action, a technique much like whisking eggs, but it’s down to preference and practice,” says Woodward.
-Brush dry, cleansed skin from the décolleté upwards, working in small circular motions, continuing to work the brush upwards and outwards until you’ve buffed it over the entire face, making sure to avoid the delicate eye area.
+“I prefer brushes with rounded heads for creating a circular skin-flicking action, a technique much like whisking eggs, but it’s down to preference and practice,” says beauty-industry expert Tracey Woodward.
+Brush dry, cleansed skin from the décolletage upwards, working in small, circular motions, continuing to work the brush upwards and outwards until you’ve buffed it over the entire face, making sure to avoid the delicate eye area.
 Woodward spends three minutes every night doing this before applying her normal facial oil and says it’s become “a holistic, meditative part” of her skincare regime.

 To incorporate dry brushing into your own morning and evening routines, begin as you normally would, with either a single or double cleanse.
-Pat your skin dry and then use your facial brush using the technique described by Woodward.
-Don’t be alarmed if the skin flushes and becomes a little red – it’s just evidence of your blood coming to the surface of the skin.
+Pat your skin dry, then use your facial brush to practice Woodward’s technique.
+Don’t be alarmed if the skin flushes and becomes a little red – it’s just evidence of your blood coming to the surface.
 Next, follow with your usual serums and moisturizer.

-Dry face brushes are not to be confused with cleansing brushes, however.
-These are most often electrically powered and are designed to be used in conjunction with cleansers to deep clean, exfoliate and soften skin.
+However, dry face brushes are not to be confused with cleansing brushes – these are most often electrically powered and are designed to be used in conjunction with cleansers to deep-clean, exfoliate and soften the skin.

 Most skin types will benefit from some gentle dry brushing, even if it’s just once a week, to stimulate lymphatic drainage.
 But if you have very dry skin, brushing might actually dry it out even more by over-exfoliating the skin’s protective barrier.
 If your skin ever feels tight, irritated and sensitized after brushing, it’s not the right technique for you.
-Instead, stop what you are doing and apply something that will help settle your skin’s protective barrier once more, such as Paula’s Choice 10% Niacinamide Booster.
-Likewise, for skin prone to inflammation, including rosacea and acne, brushing can irritate and exacerbate it and so it’s best avoided.
-Instead, pair a gentle chemical exfoliator (like Indie Lee Radiance Renewal Peel Pads) and facial massage to achieve similar results.
+Instead, stop what you are doing and apply something that will help settle your skin’s protective barrier once more, such as Dr. Barbara Sturm’s Niacinamide Serum.
+Likewise, for skin prone to inflammation, including rosacea and acne, brushing can irritate and exacerbate it, so it’s best avoided.
+Instead, pair a gentle chemical exfoliator (such as Augustinus Bader’s The Essence) with facial massage to achieve similar results.

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown